Living Newspaper: History

+Living Newspaper division of the Federal Theatre Project

 Establishment of the NY Living Newspaper Unit and Ethiopia

-The Living Newspaper program began very shortly after the establishment of the Federal Theatre Project (FTP).
+The Living Newspaper program began very shortly after the establishment of the Federal Theatre Project.
 Following her appointment as National Director of the FTP in July 1935, Hallie Flanagan, a professor and playwright at Vassar College, and playwright Elmer Rice set to work planning the organization and focus of the FTP.
 The New York Living Newspaper Unit (which performed at the Biltmore Theatre) came from this meeting.
 Allied with the American Newspaper Guild, this first and most active of the Living Newspaper Units employed out-of-work journalists and theatre professionals of all types, providing hourly wages for many reporters and entertainers left unemployed by the Depression.

 The research staff of the Living Newspaper Unit quickly compiled their first Living Newspaper, Ethiopia, which went into rehearsal in 1936.
 It never opened to the public.
 The federal government issued a censorship order prohibiting the impersonation of heads of state onstage; the order effectively scuttled the production, which dramatized the invasion of Ethiopia by Italy and featured Italian dictator Benito Mussolini and other real-life figures prominently as characters.
 Elmer Rice withdrew from the FTP in protest.